AnhTuc/Optimize_Algorithm/README.md

 # Optimize_Algorithm
-C++ version projects on Optimize Algorithm for class
+C++ version projects on Optimizing Algorithm for class